GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 The [introductory page](./passport.md) provides a quick overview of key concepts to get the most out of inbound identity with Gluu Passport.
 Ensure your installation already has the [Passport component installed](./passport.md#passport-setup).
 Follow these steps to enable it:

-1. Custom script:
+1. Enable the custom script

     - In oxTrust, navigate to `Configuration` > `Custom scripts`
-    - Navigate to the `Person Authentication` tab, expand the script labeled `passport_social`, check `enabled`, and click `Update`
+    - Navigate to the `Person Authentication` tab, expand the script labelled `passport_social`, check `enabled`, and click `Update`
     ![Enable passport_social](../img/user-authn/passport/enable-passport_social.png)
     - Navigate to the `UMA RPT Policies` tab, expand the script labelled `scim_access_policy`, check `enabled`, and click `Update`

-1. Passport support:
+1. Enable Passport support:

     - In oxTrust, navigate to `Configuration` > `Organization configuration` > `System configuration`
     - In `Passport support` choose `Enabled`